How to Choose a Great Contest Prep Coach + Your Options

 Asking a prep coach for references can be very valuable.
 References not only help you to find out more about the coach you are about to pay a whole lot of money for but they can give you insight on their experiences with past coaches, competing and how they have liked or disliked this sport.
 You can ask the references the same questions about the coach that you ask the coach.
 And, these references may be valuable resources for you throughout your journey!
 I had kept in contact with some of the references I had talked to for a few different coaches and they became very important to me for information and support.
 On a side note, you will also want a coach that boasts the progress of all his clients, not just the winning-est ones.

 Can your coach help you with suggestions on competition suits, cut and color for your chosen contest?
 Can they help you with posing?
 While suits and posing may be more difficult online, it can still be done but not a must have for a good in-person or online trainer.
 Posing sessions are best done in person.
-If going with an online prep coach, you can always find a separate posing coach for group or private sessions such as Elite Presentation by Allison, Lenore Theobold or On Track Training.
+If going with an online prep coach, you can always find a separate posing coach for group, skype or in person private sessions ( contact yours truly for more info).

 The above questions and points are more of a list of things to help figure out all the aspects that need consideration.
 You may find some things more important than others but the most important things that you should prioritize when looking for a prep coach is their knowledge on a proper diet and workout plan for each individual based on their goals and lifestyle.